USAFSAM celebrates 100 years - Fairborn Daily Herald

+In this area of the USAFSAM, individuals are able to train in simulated altitude and environmental conditions.

+The manequins utilized during training are of similar height and weight of real human beings.

+The Boeing C-17, where flight doctors and nurses are trained to treat patients in a simulated environment that replicates being air born with various weather patterns and unstable conditions.

-Pictured is the inside of a Boeing C-17 where flight doctors and nurses train to treat patients while simulating air born conditions.
-When training, they are tasked with treating the patient under various weather patterns and unstable elements.
+The Boeing C-17, where flight doctors and nurses are trained to treat patients in a simulated environment that replicates being air born with various weather patterns and unstable conditions.

-A human centrifuge, where additional training takes place.
-Within the human centrifuge is a cockpit module.

-A human centrifuge, where additional training takes place.
-Within the human centrifuge is a cockpit module.

 Photos by Whitney Vickers | Fairborn Herald

-Wright-Patterson Air Force Base offered a tour of the Unites States Air Force School of Aerospace Medicine Jan.
-19 to celebrate the 100 anniversary of the school.
-The USAFSAM is known around the globe as a center for aerospace medical learning and investigations, consultation and aircrew health assessments.
+In this area of the USAFSAM, individuals are able to train in simulated altitude and environmental conditions.

+The manequins utilized during training are of similar height and weight of real human beings.

+The Boeing C-17, where flight doctors and nurses are trained to treat patients in a simulated environment that replicates being air born with various weather patterns and unstable conditions.

+The Boeing C-17, where flight doctors and nurses are trained to treat patients in a simulated environment that replicates being air born with various weather patterns and unstable conditions.

+In this area of the USAFSAM, individuals are able to train in simulated altitude and environmental conditions.

+The manequins utilized during training are of similar height and weight of real human beings.

-Pictured is the inside of a Boeing C-17 where flight doctors and nurses train to treat patients while simulating air born conditions.
-When training, they are tasked with treating the patient under various weather patterns and unstable elements.
+The Boeing C-17, where flight doctors and nurses are trained to treat patients in a simulated environment that replicates being air born with various weather patterns and unstable conditions.

-A human centrifuge, where additional training takes place.
-Within the human centrifuge is a cockpit module.

-A human centrifuge, where additional training takes place.
-Within the human centrifuge is a cockpit module.

-Pictured is the inside of a Boeing C-17 where flight doctors and nurses train to treat patients while simulating air born conditions.
-When training, they are tasked with treating the patient under various weather patterns and unstable elements.
+The Boeing C-17, where flight doctors and nurses are trained to treat patients in a simulated environment that replicates being air born with various weather patterns and unstable conditions.

 4:29 pm |